Virginia Commonwealth University: VCU da Vinci Center

 VCU schools of the Arts, Business, and Engineering have collaborated to create the VCU da Vinci Center for Innovation in Product Design and Development.
 Student teams from these schools take on a product development or design challenge posed by one of the center's industry partners.
 In addition to the current collaboration, the College of Humanities and Sciences joined the Center late in the Fall 2012 semester.
-The VCU da Vinci Center currently offers an Undergraduate Certificate and a master's degree in Product Innovation.
+The VCU da Vinci Center offers an undergraduate certificate and a master's degree in product innovation.
 The Masters of Product Innovation is the first of its kind in the United States.
-The center was recognized by a report presented to President Obama as one of the 29 best programs to offer a STEM (science, technology, engineering, and math) degree.
-It was the only program in Virginia to be included on the list.

 Rankings and recognitions

-In 2016, U.S. News & World Report classified VCU as a Tier 1 University with an overall National University rank of No. 156 and a rank of No. 84 among all public colleges and universities in the United States.
+In 2025, U.S. News & World Report classified VCU as a Tier 1 University with an overall National University rank of tied for 136th and a rank of tied for 69th among all public colleges and universities in the United States.

 Virginia Commonwealth University School of the Arts (VCUarts) was ranked the No. 1 public university school of arts and design in the country (#4 among public & private institutions) by U.S. News & World Report in 2015.
 At that time, VCUarts was the only public university arts and design school in the country to ever be ranked this high in overall ranking.
 The New York Times called it "that rare public research institution that has put the arts front and center".
 The VCU Brandcenter, the School of Business' graduate program in advertising, has also been ranked first in the nation by Creativity Magazine and as one of the top 60 design schools in the world by BusinessWeek.

+In 2024, Washington Monthly ranked VCU 107th among 438 national universities in the U.S. based on VCU's contribution to the public good, as measured by social mobility, research, and promoting public service.